 How do I get diagnosed for sleep apnea?

-At Aragona Sleep Solutions, we work with local care physicians and dentists to help you diagnose your sleep apnea.
-An official screening and sleep study will be given overnight to help determine your condition.
-You may also be given an at-home sleep study if you feel you’d be more comfortable in a more personal setting.
+At Aragona Sleep Solutions, we work with local care physicians and dentists to help properly diagnose your condition.
+You’ll undergo an official screening and sleep study overnight to determine your individual condition.
+We can also offer you an at-home sleep study if you feel you’d be more comfortable in a personal setting.

 How is sleep apnea treated?

 The first line of defense for treating sleep apnea is a continuous positive airway pressure (CPAP) machine.
 Though effective, most patients stop using it because it’s loud, intrusive, and uncomfortable.

 Dr. Aragona is offering you a chance to live a healthier, longer life with the help of an oral appliance.
 These mouthpieces are customized for each patient and are silent, portable, and easy-to-use in comparison to the CPAP.